 The purpose of this thesis is to critically analyze and critique the ontological argument in terms of its validity and sound logic.
 Proving the existence of God is obviously a huge undertaking so lets explore what could have inspired Anselm to develop it.
 The concept of predicates and properties has been debated-over long before St. Anselm’s time, predating even before Christendom.
 Isagoge, by the Roman philosopher Porphyry of Tyre distinguishes predicates in his tree of porphyry or states of being.
 In one of Aristotle’s earliest works, The Organon, he distinguishes predicates into four separate categories definition, property, genus, and accident.
 No doubt St. Anselm was inspired by the writings of these earlier philosophers but we can not ignore his monasticism.
 St. Anselm was a monk so we can assume with a degree of certainty it was his dogmatism that roused his initial attempt at grounding his ideology ontologically.
-The ontological argument is described in the following syllogism (Prosologium (Ch.
+In the following syllogism Anselm lays out his ontological argument (Prosologium (Ch.
 3)),

 (1) By definition, God is a being that which none greater can be imagined.